ankitsaini2609/Hack-The-Box/Swagshop/Readme.md

-Writeup will be available once machine got retired.
+Writeup will be available once machine gets retired.